Fort Wayne International Airport: Air cargo

 Fort Wayne International also handles a significant amount of air cargo.
 In the 1970s, United Airlines scheduled Douglas DC-8 freighters into the airport, Delta Air Lines used Boeing 727s for belly cargo capacity, and local company Jet Air Freight & Parcel Delivery offered delivery service of air cargo from what was then Baer Field.

 In the 1980s, as air cargo shifted to specialized airlines, the airport gained a hub for Burlington Air Express (now BAX Global) in 1985.
 The airport was also a finalist for the United States Postal Service Express Mail hub in 1991; this hub went to Indianapolis International Airport before being closed in 2001 as the USPS shifted Express Mail and Priority Mail air duties to FedEx Express.
 The BAX hub was moved to Toledo Express Airport in 1991, and a hub for Kitty Hawk Aircargo opened eight years later.
 The hub was built with $24 million in bonds, and the airport's runway was extended in anticipation of larger cargo aircraft.
 Around this time, Fort Wayne International was second only to Indianapolis International in terms of air cargo volume in the state of Indiana.
 Kitty Hawk shut down operations in 2007; the airport raised its property tax levy significantly solely to pay the bonds.
-New tenants were eventually found for the facility, and bond payments for the former Kitty Hawk facility end in 2020.
+New tenants were eventually found for the facility, and bond payments for the former Kitty Hawk facility ended in 2020.

-Despite the loss of Kitty Hawk, both FedEx Express and UPS Airlines fly daily Boeing 757 service to Fort Wayne International from the FedEx Memphis SuperHub and UPS Louisville Worldport, respectively.
+Despite the loss of Kitty Hawk, both FedEx Express and UPS Airlines fly daily Boeing 757 and Airbus A300 service to Fort Wayne International from the FedEx Memphis SuperHub and UPS Louisville Worldport, respectively.
 (FedEx's Indianapolis hub is served from Fort Wayne by truck.)
 During times of high demand, the Boeing 767, McDonnell Douglas MD-11, or Airbus A300 are often substituted.
-Although Amazon.com opened a delivery center in fall 2020 and opened the first of two Fort Wayne fulfillment centers in fall 2021, one of which is located close to the airport, it is unknown if the airport will be added to the growing Amazon Air network.
+Amazon.com, which opened a delivery center in fall 2020 and opened the first of two Fort Wayne fulfillment centers in fall 2021, one of which is located close to the airport, added Boeing 767 service to Fort Worth Alliance Airport to provide east-west connections in the Amazon Air network in 2022.

+Museum

+The Greater Fort Wayne Aviation Museum is a museum displaying local aviation memorabilia located inside the terminal.